i-am-fyre/Scraper-Discord-Notification/README.md

 <h3>Initial Start-Up (Optional)</h3>

 If it is your first time running the script, it may find ten to a few hundred search results, most of them will be older than you care to be bothered with.
-So we can run the script manually once in "silent mode" by using the following command:
+So we can run the script manually once in "silent mode" by appending `-s` in the same manner as the following command:

-> sudo python3 /github/Scraper-Discord-Notification/main.py [-s]
+> sudo python3 /github/Scraper-Discord-Notification/main.py -s

-This will populate a 'ads.json' file in the /github/Scraper-Discord-Notification/ file with all search results without sending you Discord notifications.
+This will populate a 'ads.json' file in the /github/Scraper-Discord-Notification/ directory with all search results without sending you Discord notifications.
 Then after you've set up a re-occurring check via crontab below, it will only search for new entries.